pingcap/blog/9-why's-to-ask-when-evaluating-a-distributed-database.md

 title: 9 Why's to Ask When Evaluating a Distributed Database
 author: ['Ed Huang']
 date: 2018-08-17
 summary: Since PingCAP started building TiDB, it has encountered countless challenges, pitfalls, and critical design choices.
 Over the past three years, the PingCAP team has answered many questions from the users.
-Ed Huang, the CTO of PingCAP, has summarized these questions into “9 why's” that every engineer may ask when looking at a distributed database and gives his answers to these questions in this post to help make decision-making of engineers a bit easier.
+Ed Huang, the CTO of PingCAP, has summarized these questions into “9 why’s” that every engineer may ask when looking at a distributed database and gives his answers to these questions in this post to help make decision-making of engineers a bit easier.
-tags: ['TiDB', 'Engineering', 'MySQL Scalability', 'HTAP', 'Open Source Community']
+tags: ['Distributed system', 'HTAP', 'MySQL', 'RocksDB', 'Scalability']
 aliases: ['/blog/9-whys-to-ask-when-evaluating-a-distributed-database/']
 categories: ['Engineering']
 ---